AditiaSharma/Malenoma-Skin-Cancer-Detection/README.md

 ## Contact
-Created by https://www.linkedin.com/in/aditiasharma/ - feel free to contact me!
+-Created by https://www.linkedin.com/in/aditiasharma/ - feel free to contact me!